zendesk/global_uid/README.md

 === Migration

-Create a migration as normal but pass in the option

-  :use_global_uid => true

-to both create_table and drop_table.

-You must have describe an id column which is primary.
-It can be called whatever you want.
+Migrations will now add global_uid tables for you by default.
+They will also change your primary keys from signature "PRIMARY KEY AUTO_INCREMENT NOT NULL" to "PRIMARY KEY NOT NULL".

+If you'd like to disable this behavior, you can write:

 class CreateFoos < ActiveRecord::Migration
   def self.up
-        create_table :foos, :use_global_uid => true do |t|
+    create_table :foos, :use_global_uid => false do |t|
-          t.integer :id, :limit => 8, :primary => true, :null => false
-          t.string  :description
-        end
-      end

-      def self.down
-        drop_table :foos, :use_global_uid => true
-      end
-    end

-This will set up the table properly for you and also create the corresponding id table on each of the id servers.

-You can specify the name of the id table by passing in

-    :global_uid_table => '<name>'

-Remember: you must pass the same value into drop_table as well.

 == Model-level stuff